Central Penn College

-Central Penn College (Central Penn or CPC) is a private for-profit college in Summerdale, Pennsylvania.
+Central Penn College (Central Penn or CPC) is a private for-profit college in Enola, Pennsylvania.
 Established in 1881, CPC offers associate degrees, bachelor's degrees, and a master's degree in Professional Studies.
-In 2004, Central Penn College opened a Lancaster, Pennsylvania location and began offering blended and online classes.
 The college is accredited by the Middle States Commission on Higher Education.
 Central Penn College was originally known as Central Pennsylvania Business School.
 The school changed its name in 1999 to Central Pennsylvania College and then to Central Penn College in 2010.

 History

 Central Penn College was founded in 1881 under the name "Pennsylvania Business College".
 Its original location was on Market Street in Harrisburg.
-In 1970 the new president Bart Milano moved the Central Pennsylvania Business School, as it was known at that time, across the river to Summerdale where it continues to operate today.
+In 1970 the new president Bart Milano moved the Central Pennsylvania Business School, as it was known at that time, across the river to Enola where it continues to operate today.

-In 2015 Central Penn added three health science degree programs: Bachelor of Science in Health Science, Bachelor of Science in Healthcare Management and Bachelor of Science in Radiology Sciences.
-Classes are offered in the traditional on-campus format, virtual on-line format, and a blended format.